Gavin-Persad/predictions/plan.md

 - lock drop down menu on future rounds until players have been decided for this round✅
 - add styles where needed ( each column is individually scroll able when population flows over screen, players names have a line through them when knocked out in the players column)✅

-18. Create view george cup component
+18. Create view george cup component✅

 19. create lavery cup